["learn"]

 Golden Rush Cocktail

 First invented in New York Bar called Milk and Honey before Prohibition rolled around, the Gold Rush cocktail is similar to the Bee’s Knees but replaces gin with bourbon.
-Straightforward, sophisticated, and refreshing, it’s the perfect pre-dinner serve for your next summer party.
+Straightforward and sophisticated, it’s the perfect pre-dinner serve for your next summer party.

 8. Clover Club